 Anyone who is involved in the recruitment process should have unconscious bias training.
 Every effort should be made to build a culture where it is acceptable to call out unconscious bias.
-I would go as far to say that if a hiring manager hasn’t had unconsicous bias training then he/she should not be involved in the process.
+I would go as far to say that if a hiring manager hasn’t had unconscious bias training then he/she should not be involved in the process.

 #5 Fish where there are fish

 Many recruiters, both external and in-house shoot for low hanging fruit on LinkedIn.
 It’s quick and easy.
 But it’s also lazy and will not get the best results.
 It is likely that a normal search string will not show a high number of female candidates, as a lower percentage of women have complete profiles on LinkedIn than their male counterparts.
+They have shorter summaries and list fewer skills.
 It’s key to source female applicants where they are likely to be found.
 If a company usually taps into a specific university where female enrolment is low – don’t keep going back there.
 Instead, recruiting efforts should be focused on the places where women are easily reached.
 Recruiters should be encouraged to tap into women’s organizations and women’s employment websites.
 They should search job boards and career fairs at women’s universities and colleges.
 Women’s groups on LinkedIn and Facebook need to be a major target.
 Professional associations have women’s chapters and increasingly there are alumni groups specifically for women.
 Go there.

 #6 Gender balanced short lists